This article is part of a series on elderly care. The series provides important information about caregiving practices.

 Personal Emergency Response Pendant

-They can then contact next of kin from a contact list previously assigned, or have a dispatch team come straight to the wearer’s location.
-Lifelink USA provides PERS for a monthly fee of $34.95.
+The response team can contact next of kin from a contact list previously assigned, or have a dispatch team come straight to the wearer’s location.

 Room Monitors for Elderly

-Rooms monitors for elderly people use voice recognition to function, much like how a Nest or Alexa speaker works.
+Room monitors for elderly people use voice recognition to function, much like how a Nest or Alexa speaker works.
 Rather than wearing the device, it’s placed somewhere in the room.

 Aeyesafe is an example of one of these systems, based around AI thermal sensors (detecting heat signatures) and Lidar sensors (detecting ranges by reflecting a laser).